 Much of what we are saying at this point finds an obvious parallel to the time of the New Covenant church.
 That said, however, let’s not get ahead of ourselves.
 At this point, we should simply note that this principle–the pilgrim principle–is indeed the dynamic under which the patriarchal community found themselves as they walked together in the faith of their fathers.

-As we move now to consider Abraham and the early patriarchal community, one of the key things to note is that they do not yet possess the land.
+Moving to consider Abraham and the early patriarchal community, one of the key things to note is that they do not yet possess the land.
 Unlike Eden in the past, and unlike Canaan in the future, at this stage there is no geopolitical dimension to God’s rule.
 Rather, as a pilgrim community, they must share a common world-stage with those who do not believe.